Protecting Data at Rest and in Motion

 - a proxy-based dynamic data redaction system

 - through a SDK API, or system, call from a program

 - in-situ, via SQL procedures using a custom library

 By default — and the way the IRI Workbench GUI presents FieldShield to end-users and DBAs — one or more full tables are typically secured with static data masking functions (like encryption, redaction, pseudonymization) according to the business rules.
-The choice of each ‘field shield’ should be based on security, realism, reversibility, and perhaps CPU or storage considerations.
+The choice of each ‘field (column) shield’ should be based on security, realism, reversibility, and perhaps CPU or storage considerations.

 The static approach works fine when data are at rest.
 Either the source table can be protected, or a new target table or file with protections applied can be created.
 Applications which fetch the protected data need not be concerned about security because their data sources were pre-protected.
 FieldShield programs designed to protect data at rest can also be scheduled or called into batch jobs for regular updates.

 However, in a real-time environment where updated rows need dynamic protection, FieldShield functions must be integrated into the application’s data flow.
 There are several approaches to consider:

 Database and other programs which fetch from, or send new or changed data into, tables can pass it into a FieldShield encryption, hashing, encoding, or redaction API function in C, Java, or .NET.
 You could also pass the data in motion into a standalone FieldShield program through a pipe or input procedure.
 Any of these methods can populate targets with column-level protect (or reveal) functions applied.